San Marcos Growers LogoSan Marcos Growers

 Vestia is a monotypic genus with this single species native to central and southern Chile where it grows above 650 feet in elevation.
 The name was given to the genus by the German botanist Carl Ludwig Willdenow to honor the physician Dr. Lorenz Chrysanth Edler von Vest of Klagenfurth.
 The specific epithet refers to the unpleasant smell of the leaves of this plant when crushed.
 In Chile it is known by the names Huevil, Echuelcúb or Chupli and, besides Chilean Box Thorn, other English common names include Stinking Vestia and Chilean Yellow Fuchsia.
 It was first introduced into cultivation before 1809 at the Berlin Botanic Garden and into England around 1815.
 Our thanks go out to Blair Haynes of ShingleHouse Nursery in Coos Bay Oregon, who first shared with us this interesting plant that we have grown since 2017.

-This information about Vestia foetida displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Vestia foetida displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.